 Petroleum inspection fees not retained by the trustee for debt service and certain other costs are transferred from the trustee to the State.
-Petroleum inspection fee revenue, up to the amount authorized by statute, is used to pay PECFA claims, PECFA administrative costs, and other costs and transfers, including optional transfers to the trustee for early redemption of revenue obligations.
-Petroleum inspection fees transferred to the State were \$41.2 million in FY 2013-14, \$41.9 million in FY 2012-13, and \$66.5 million in FY 2011-12, as shown in Table B. As discussed previously, in October 2009 the State issued revenue refunding bonds for early redemption of the program's other outstanding bond issues.
-The scheduled debt service payments on the October 2009 issue were for interest only until FY 2013-14, when the scheduled debt service payments began to include both principal and interest.
-Because funds are accumulated in advance to make debt service payments, more petroleum inspection fees were retained by the trustee for debt service in FY 2013-14 and FY 2012-13 compared to FY 2011-12.
-Therefore, fewer funds were available for transfer to the State.
+Petroleum inspection fee revenue, up to the amount authorized by statute, may be used to pay PECFA claims, PECFA administrative costs, and other costs and transfers, including optional transfers to the trustee for early redemption of revenue obligations.
+Petroleum inspection fees transferred to the State were \$45.9 million in FY 2015-16, \$50.4 million in FY 2014-15, and \$41.2 million in FY 2013-14, as shown in Table B.